DWNfonts/Hexin-Pixel-Font/README.md

 (It's recommended to use a virtual environment.)

 Then run `Scripts/Build.ps1`, and following the instructions, run `Scripts/Clean.ps1` to clean them.
 At that time, the script only generate characters' glyph image, not the font itself.

+## TODO

+- [ ] Support case-sensitive filesystem, like every filesystems on Windows.